Teenage Mutant Ninja Turtles (2012 TV series) season 4: Plot

 Weeks later following the Triceraton Invasion being thwarted and the Foot Clan's disappearance, April is promoted to kunoichi at the time when the witch Shinigami arrives and it is revealed Karai is back, She was her friend before brain worm was vanished and intends to rebuild the Foot Clan and dispose of Shredder who is still recuperating from his last fight with Splinter.
 While Karai and Shinigami have some ninjas on their side, the Foot Clan strengthens the Footbot army by creating the Elite Footbots.
 Furthermore, some other crime organizations have been plotting to take over the Foot Clan's territory, and a crystal fragment of immeasurable mystical power (which April had received from an ancient benevolent race of aliens known as the Aeons) is beginning to exert quite a baneful influence on her.
 However, she eventually succeeds in overcoming its vast mystical power and shatters it.
 She then apologizes to her friends for not disregarding the universal influence the Sol Star fragment had on her, but assures everyone that she now has a better understand of how to control her increasingly powerful psychic abilities.

 Using a special mutagen formula, Shredder recuperates and becomes the Super Shredder in order to take back control of the Foot Clan from Karai, finish off Splinter and the Turtles, and even goes far enough to inject more unstable mutagen into himself.
 He ends up killing Splinter by stabbing him and throwing him off the building.
 Super Shredder is thrown into a garbage truck to be left for dead by Casey and April.
 However, he survives and begins to hunt the Turtles once again.
 Having had enough, the Turtles decide to end the long feud once and for all.
 After many obstacles, the Turtles face against Shredder, and Leonardo ends it by killing him.

-With Splinter avenged and Shredder dead, the Turtles and their friends wonder about what lies ahead.
-Knowing the Foot isn't over yet and there are still enemies out there, the heroes prepare for the road ahead, knowing that Splinter is still with them, in spirit.
+With Splinter avenged and Shredder dead, the Turtles and their allies face an uncertain future.
+Although the Foot clan remains active and other enemies are still at large, the heroes prepare to continue their fight, carrying Splinter's memory with them.